 Church Membership.
-Students who attend area churches are encouraged to become involved regularly and dependably with those congregations.
+Students are encouraged to become involved regularly and dependably with local church congregations.
 A church home away from home is a vital part of a student's Christian growth and development.

 Church Attendance.
 Students are expected to be actively involved in local churches.
 Participation in the Sunday service should be considered a starting point for involvement.